Toolkit supported by ERA

 While this is not a dramatic rise, it is worrying because burglaries are among the best-reported types of crime, so police-recorded increases are likely to reflect genuine increases.

 Also, reports of burglaries had been falling steadily until two years ago.
 In 2003, when comparative records began, police recorded 890,099 burglaries in England and Wales, but offences dropped to a low of just over 400,000 in March 2016.
-Since then, it has been rising again.
+Since then, numbers have been rising again.

 Not only that, national police data shows the proportion of suspects who are caught and punished for burglaries halved from 6% to 3% in England and Wales over the five years from 2013 to 2017.